adamjamesreid/gurdon-bioinformatics/docs/bioinf_cluster.md

 - **Our resources**

-The 2204 partition (queue) has access to nodes 5-11 each with 64 cores (128 threads) and 384GB RAM.
+The 2204 partition (queue) has access to nodes 5-10 each with 384GB RAM and 64 cores (128 threads) and node 11 (1TB) 128 cores (256 threads).

 The 2004 partition has access to nodes 1-4 (385GB RAM) and 12 (1TB) each with 128 cores (256 threads).